Catahoula Parish, Louisiana: Historic era

+The plantations included the Battleground Plantation, Ferry Place Plantation, and Marengo Plantation, all of which are listed on the National Register of Historic Places.
+The other listed buildings include Catahoula Parish Courthouse, Harrisonburg Methodist Church, Sargent House, and Spring Ridge Baptist Church.

 Catahoula dog

 Catahoula Parish lays claim to its namesake Catahoula Leopard dog breed.
 The Catahoula breed was owned by Colonel James "Jim" Bowie of the Alamo and his brother Rezin Bowie, both of Louisiana.
 During the early 1900s, Theodore Roosevelt used the Catahoula when hunting.
 Louisiana Governor Earl Kemp Long also collected these dogs.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 739 sqmi, of which 708 sqmi is land and 31 sqmi (4.2%) is water.
 It is home to Sandy Lake.